aristanetworks/vane/docs/test_case_style_guide/test_case_setup.md

 #### Parameterization of Test Cases

-All test cases should either be parametrized or should use parameterized vane fixture. ‘dut’ is one such parameterized vane fixture.
+All test cases should either be parametrized or should use parameterized vane fixture. **dut** is one such parameterized vane fixture.

-Parameterized test cases solve the problem of grouping duts based on name(s), name regex, or role.
+Parameterized test cases solve the problem of grouping duts based on name(s), regex, or role.
 It can be easily extended to any other dut property defined in duts.yaml.
 The test definition file will be used to express a filtering criteria and a filter.
 2 new key, value pairs (criteria, filter) will be introduced into a